Emerging trends in digital marketing agencies in 2026: 7 game-changing shifts ahead

 First-party data comes directly from the user through actions like signup forms, website behavior, and purchase history.
 Zero-party data is information that customers willingly share, such as preferences or interests.
 Both types help agencies understand users without relying on outside sources.

-Agencies must ensure data is collected with consent, stored securely, and used in a transparent way.
+Agencies must ensure data is collected with consent, stored securely, and used transparently.
 They also need to help clients understand the value exchange, offering something helpful in return for user information.

 💡